asticode/go-astitodo/README.md

 Run

-    $ go get -u github.com/asticode/go-astitodo/...
+    go get -u github.com/asticode/go-astitodo/...

 # Usage

+    $ astitodo -h
-    Usage of go-astitodo:
+    Usage of astitodo:
     -a string
-            Only TODOs assigned to this username(s) will be displayed.( user OR user,anotheruser) -e
+        Only TODOs assigned to this username(s) will be displayed -e value
-            Path that will be excluded from the process -f string
+        Path that will be excluded from the process
+    -f string
-            Format to use when outputting TODOs (supported formats: text, csv) (default "text") -o string
+        Format to use when outputting TODOs (supported formats: text, csv, json) (default "text") -o string
-            Destination for output (can be stdout, stderr or a file) (default "stdout") -v  If true, then verbose
+        Destination for output (can be stdout, stderr or a file) (default "stdout")

 # Formatting